Habadisrael770/b1-appbuilder/docs/ROLLBACK_PROCEDURES.md

 **Step 4:** Create a new checkpoint with the reverted code.

 **Step 5:** Publish the reverted version to production.

+### Method 3: Manual File Recovery

+Use this method when rollback fails because changes were not checkpointed.

+**When to use:** Manus rollback reports "no changes detected" but the system is still broken.

+**Step 1:** Identify the broken file(s) by checking error logs or health endpoint responses.

+**Step 2:** Locate the last known good version of the file.
+Options include:
+- Copy from a colleague's working environment
+- Retrieve from git history: `git show <commit>:<filepath>`
+- Manually rewrite the file based on documentation

+**Step 3:** Replace the broken file with the working version.

+**Step 4:** Wait for the dev server to reload (typically 2-3 seconds).

+**Step 5:** Verify recovery by checking health endpoints.

+**Step 6:** Create a checkpoint immediately after recovery to prevent future rollback issues.

 ## Post-Rollback Checklist